Hubs-Foundation/hubs-cloud/README.md

 - Everything under "Restore from Backup" section (to restore from a backup, see documentation below)
 - Everything under "Advanced"

-## Deploying Forks
+## Creating and Deploying custom clients

-Once you have a working stack on AWS, you can easily deploy forks of [Hubs](https://hubs.mozilla.com) by cloning the [repo](https://github.com/mozilla/hubs) and running `npm run deploy`.
+Once you have a working stack on AWS, you can easily create and deploy custom versions of [Hubs](https://hubs.mozilla.com) by cloning the [repo](https://github.com/mozilla/hubs).

+To work on your custom client, you can run the usual `npm start` command, but this will use Mozilla's backend servers.
+To run your local client using your self hosted fork (for example, to use all of your scenes and avatars in your self hosted instance) run the `scripts/run-hubs-local-stack.sh` script.
+(Run this script without arguments to see how to use it.)

+To deploy, run `npm run deploy` and follow the prompts.
 If you want to revert back to the upstream version, run `npm run undeploy`.

 Note: When running a deploy, ensure webpack-dev-server (`npm start`) is **not** running.
 This may cause conflics in the build process.